DataFusion4NetBio/Paper16-SCODE/README.md

 ***

-#####Training Data
+######Training Data
 SCODE uses a supervised learning model to find candidate complexes with similar properties to known training complexes.
 Users provide these training complexes as examples to the model.
-Training data should be stored in tab seperated values files, where each row represents a known cluster with an arbitrary number of nodes.
-Each value should be the name of a protein as it appears in the graph you are searching, under the 'name' column.
-The first two columns should be a numerical id for the complex and a name, respectively.
+Training data should be stored according to the following format:

+Each row represents a known complex, with tab-separated columns as follows:
+* Column 1: Numerical identifier for the complex
+* Column 2: Name identifier for the complex
+* Column 3: Space-separated names of the protein members of the complex, as they appear in the input PPI graph.

 ***

-#####Search
-*For inforamation on parameters, check out the tooltips!*
+######Search

 Currently, SCODE supports an [iterative simulated annealing search](http://en.wikipedia.org/wiki/Simulated_annealing) for finding candidate complexes within a dataset.
 This search comes in three flavors:
 * ISA: This is the fastest option and will perform the worst.
 Each round, a candidate is expanded (or not) using a single, random neighboring node.
 * M-ISA: This a slower option that will perform better than ISA.
 Each round, a candidate is expanded by testing the M highest degree neighboring nodes.
 The best of these M nodes is used for expansion.
 * Greedy-ISA:  This option, the slowest, tests all the neighboring nodes for expansion and selects the best one.
 This will result in more, larger, higher-scoring candidate complexes.

+SCODE allows you to specify several additional search parameters to define the scope of the search (temperature, scaling ratio, etc).
+For an explanation of each of these parameters, see the more detailed [User Manual](Demo/SCODEUserManual.pdf)

 ***
 ###Notes on Development